 The term of the amended and restated agreement ends on October 29, 2020.
 In the event we become subject to a bankruptcy or insolvency proceeding, we cease to own or control the Facility, we fail to manufacture and supply or certain other events, Amgen or its designated third party will have the right to elect, among certain other options, to take title to the dedicated equipment and access the Facility to operate the Manufacturing Suite solely for the purpose of manufacturing the Polymer Materials (the Additional Rights).
-Amgen may terminate the amended and restated agreement for convenience or due to an uncurred material default by us.
+Amgen may terminate the amended and restated agreement for convenience or due to an uncured material default by us.

-As of June 30, 2011, we have deferred revenue of approximately \$46.7 million, which we expect to amortize through October 2020, the estimated end of our obligations under the amended and restated agreement.
+As of September 30, 2011, we have deferred revenue of approximately \$45.4 million related to this agreement, which we expect to amortize through October 2020, the estimated end of our obligations under the amended and restated agreement.